 - Developed with car storage and landscaping

+- Designated for industrial use

 - Close to the beach

+- Freeway and railroad noise constraints

 - Close to jobs

-- Designated for industrial use

-- Freeway and railroad noise constraints

 The parcel is considered underutilized as it could develop more intensely with industrial or offices buildings, similar to other similarly-designated properties to the south along Avenida Encinas and in business parks along Palomar Airport Road.
 Due to its proximity to the freeway and the railroad, the site is impacted by transit noise.
 Airport noise is not a constraint.
 Additionally, the site is within easy walking distance to the beach (under one-half mile) and employment opportunities along Avenida Encinas.